SlackBuffer/digest_gopl/tgpl/_notes/_issues.md

     var y Foo
     ```

-    - Composite types are known as unnamed types, as they use a **type literal** to represent the structural definition of the type, instead of using a simple name identifier
-    - Unnamed composite types use literals for value initialization that are composed of type (itself) and a literal text that represents the value
+    - Composite types are known as unnamed types, as they use a **type literal** to represent the structural definition of the type, instead of using a simple name identifier, Unlike its named counterpart, unnamed composite types use literals for value initialization that are composed of type (itself) and a literal text that represents the value
     - > https://medium.com/learning-the-go-programming-language/types-in-the-go-programming-language-65e945d0a692
     - > https://stackoverflow.com/questions/32983546/named-and-unnamed-types
 - [ ] So a declaration may refer to itself (like functions, types!) or to another that follows it, letting us declare recursive or [ ] mutually recursive types and functions